 - A complete application. - Project may not be an ineligible property for PBV assistance. - Project must be ready for occupancy and substantially comply with HQS as of the date of proposal selection.
-All PBV-assisted units in the Project must have passed an HQS inspection on or before the date of the HAP Contract (New construction projects, projects that require substantial rehabilitation, and/or any project requiring the execution of an AHAP will not be considered for this round of funding.) - Projects must be located in Newton. - The Projects must currently serve very low-income and extremely low-income households and either: (i) be at risk of losing subsidy or (ii) must require a new funding source to maintain its current level of affordability to very low-income and extremely low-income households. - Site and Neighborhood must meet applicable HUD standards at 24 CFR 983.57 - The units must be located in a neighborhood with a poverty rate less than 25% or in a "neighborhood of opportunity" [(24 CFR 983.57(b)(1)] such as: - A HUD-designated Enterprise Zone, Economic Community, or Renewal Community. - A census tract where the concentration of assisted units will or has decreased as a result of public housing demolition; - A census tract in which the proposed development will be located in undergoing significant revitalization; - An area where state, local or federal dollars have been invested to assist in the achievement of deconcentrating poverty and expanding housing opportunities. - A census tract where new market rate units are being developed where such market rate units will positively impact the poverty rate in the area; - A census tract where there has been an overall decline in poverty rate within the past five years; or - A census tract where there are meaningful opportunities for educational and economic advancement.
+All PBV-assisted units in the Project must have passed an HQS inspection on or before the date of the HAP Contract (New construction projects, projects that require substantial rehabilitation, and/or any project requiring the execution of an AHAP will not be considered for this round of funding.) - Projects must be located in Newton. - Projects must provide social services to residents, care for disabled individuals, or preference for Victims of Domestic Violence. - The Projects must currently serve very low-income and extremely low-income households and either: (i) be at risk of losing subsidy or (ii) must require a new funding source to maintain its current level of affordability to very low-income and extremely low-income households. - Site and Neighborhood must meet applicable HUD standards at 24 CFR 983.57 - The units must be located in a neighborhood with a poverty rate less than 25% or in a "neighborhood of opportunity" [(24 CFR 983.57(b)(1)] such as: - A HUD-designated Enterprise Zone, Economic Community, or Renewal Community. - A census tract where the concentration of assisted units will or has decreased as a result of public housing demolition; - A census tract in which the proposed development will be located in undergoing significant revitalization; - An area where state, local or federal dollars have been invested to assist in the achievement of deconcentrating poverty and expanding housing opportunities. - A census tract where new market rate units are being developed where such market rate units will positively impact the poverty rate in the area; - A census tract where there has been an overall decline in poverty rate within the past five years; or - A census tract where there are meaningful opportunities for educational and economic advancement.